Jukebox Production in

 After

-design of the era, Tage Engbæk tried to develop a very unique mechanism driven
+Engbæk tried to develop a very unique mechanism

-few years before he tried again.
-Then he managed in cooperation with engineer
+before he tried again.
+Then he managed in cooperation with engineer Niels Overgaard to develop a stable hydraulic mechanism,

-seen before or after in the history of jukeboxes.
-Both Tage Engbæk and Niels
+which has never been seen before or after in the history of jukeboxes.
+Both Tage Engbæk and Niels Overgaard, who for years had been working in a firm

-were experts in the use of hydraulic pressure.
+of hydraulic pressure.
 The 48-selection Superno

-the very early fifties in the small town Kirke-Værløse outside
+Johannes Jacobsen was made in the very early fifties in the small town Kirke-Værløse outside

 This